-Sciences - to learn to use analytical tools and applications in the study of that which is material.

-Mathematics - to learn to connect mathematical ideas and applications in the study of that which is material.

-Humanities - to learn to appreciate the achievements which humanity has accomplished.

-Social Sciences - to gain insight into the effects of human behavior on the individual, society, and the world through history as well as in current times.
+- Sciences to learn to use analytical tools and applications in the study of that which is material. - Mathematics to learn to connect mathematical ideas and applications in the study of that which is material. - Humanities to learn to appreciate the achievements which humanity has accomplished. - Social Sciences to gain insight into the effects of human behavior on the individual, society, and the world through history as well as in current times.

-GENERAL EDUCATION REQUIREMENTS FOR ALL BACHELOR DEGREES # of semester hours

-Area # of semester if U

-Written Communication

-(must include ENG 103 or ENG 104 and

-either ENG 113 or ENG 133) 6

-Oral Communication

-(SP 203 or COM 163) 3

-Social Sciences & Humanities

-(take at least two courses from Social Sciences

-and at least two courses from Humanities.

-See table that follows.)
-12

-Mathematics & Science

-(must include at least 1 course in mathematics ar nd 1

-course in science) 10

-Other

-(additional hours to be taken from the above cate egories) 11
+GENERAL EDUCATION REQUIREMENTS FOR ALL BACHELOR DEGREES # of semester hours Written Communication 6 ENG 103 and one of the following: ENG 113, ENG 133 or COM 213 Oral Communication 3 SP 203 or COM 163 12 Social Sciences & Humanities Take at least two courses from Social Sciences and at least two courses from Humanities.
+(See table that follows.)
+Mathematics & Science 9 Must include at least one course in mathematics and one course in science Other Additional hours to be taken from the above categories 12 TOTAL 42

-\EXS 102 - Lifetime Wellness may be used to satisfy two (2) of the eleven (11) "Other" hours.
-HNR 121 - Introduction to Honors Seminar may be used to satisfy one (1) hour of the eleven (11) "Other" hours.
-Any approved computer literacy course may be used to satisfy three (3) of the eleven (11) "Other" hours under General Education requirements.
+EXS 102 - Lifetime Wellness may be used to satisfy two of the twelve "Other" hours.
+HNR 121 - Introduction to Honors Seminar may be used to satisfy one hour of the twelve "Other" hours.
+Any approved computer literacy course may be used to satisfy three of the twelve "Other" hours under General Education requirements.